Recently during my wandering on the Internet I found an article about the Islamic artist Mir Musavvir.

 During the era of this caliphate (632 - 661) the earliest Islamic art was made.
 Because the early Arab Muslims were mostly nomadic, making large works of art was impracticable.
 Art which was made was not directly derived from the Islamic holy books the Koran and the Hadith, unlike Christian art which was derived from Biblical stories.

 The very first Islamic art was to decorate architecture in building the first mosques, early coins and finally calligraphy which was used to reproduce the prophet Mohammed's words.
 Calligraphy in the Arabic language became very important and still is, as this was the original language of Mohammed and the first language in which his revelations were written.
-Early Islamic art was also influenced by the already existing styles of the Byzantine and Iranian civilisations which ruled over the lands in which Islam began to spread.
+Early Islamic art was also influenced by the established styles of the Byzantine and Iranian civilisations which ruled over the lands in which Islam began to spread.

 Umayyad caliphate (661-750)